-Buffered Charcoal Yeast Extract Agar (BCYE) was developed by Feeley et al and then further modified by Edelstein for selective cultivation of Legionella species.
-BCYE Agar is an enrichment medium which is used for the isolation and cultivation of Legionella species from environmental samples and clinical specimens.
+Buffered charcoal yeast extract agar (BCYE) was developed by Feeley et al and then further modified by Edelstein for selective cultivation of Legionella species.
+BCYE agar is an enrichment medium that is used for the isolation and cultivation of Legionella species from environmental samples and clinical specimens.

-BCYE agar provides L-Cysteine and other nutrients required for the growth of Legionella pneumophila, the causative agents of Legionnaires’ disease.
+The clinician should inform the laboratory if infection with Legionella is suspected so that the appropriate media are set up.
+BCYE agar provides L-cysteine and other nutrients required for the growth of Legionella pneumophila, the causative agent of Legionnaires’ disease.

-- Charcoal activated: Activated charcoal decomposes hydrogen peroxide, a metabolic product toxic to Legionella species, and may also collect carbon dioxide and modify surface tension
+- Charcoal activated: Activated charcoal decomposes hydrogen peroxide, a metabolic product toxic to Legionella species, and may also collect carbon dioxide and modify the surface tension

-- ACES buffer: ACES buffer is added to maintain the proper pH for optimal growth.
+- ACES (N-(2-Acetamido)-2-aminoethanesulfonic acid) buffer: ACES buffer is added to maintain the proper pH for optimal growth.